huggingface/optimum-habana/examples/stable-diffusion/README.md

 ## Textual Inversion

+[Textual Inversion](https://arxiv.org/abs/2208.01618) is a method to personalize text2image models like Stable Diffusion on your own images using just 3-5 examples.
+The `textual_inversion.py` script shows how to implement the training procedure on Habana Gaudi.

 ### Cat toy example

 Let's get our dataset.
 For this example, we will use some cat images: https://huggingface.co/datasets/diffusers/cat_toy_example .